marcusgsta/ramverk2-app/README.md

 DBWEBB_DSN=YOUR_DSN_ADRESS
 ```

-To reset database – erase all and fill with default data:
+To reset database – erase all and fill with default users:
 ```
 npm run reset-database
 ```